-The table below shows how much customers have to pay before and after they reach the threshold.
+The table below shows the 2024 PBS Safety Net thresholds and how much customers pay before and after they reach the threshold.

 If your customer chooses a more expensive brand of medicine, they may need to pay more.
 The extra amount won’t count towards their PBS Safety Net threshold.